 Things get crazy and stressful, to say the least.

 3. Limited Vacation Time

 Most retail pharmacy jobs offer very limited vacation time benefits.
-Within a couple years you may earn 2 weeks vacation.
-If you stay with the same employer for 7 years (depending on the chain) you may reach 3 weeks vacation.
-Anything beyond 3 weeks is pretty rare, typically available only to those who have worked so long for a single employer they are about ready to retire anyway.
+Within a couple of years you may earn two weeks' vacation.
+If you stay with the same employer for seven years (depending on the chain), you may reach three weeks of vacation.
+Anything beyond three weeks is pretty rare, typically available only to those who have worked so long for a single employer they are about ready to retire anyway.

 5. Intolerance to Retail Bureaucracy